GSA/coe-industry-day/README.md

 ## Where things stand

-In [Phase I](https://coe.gsa.gov/updates/)of our work with USDA, we put in place an approach built around [human-centered design](https://www.gsa.gov/cdnstatic/HCD-Discovery-Guide-Interagency-v12-1.pdf) and [user-focused research](https://playbook.cio.gov/).
+In [Phase I](https://coe.gsa.gov/updates/) of our work with USDA, we put in place an approach built around [human-centered design](https://www.gsa.gov/cdnstatic/HCD-Discovery-Guide-Interagency-v12-1.pdf) and [user-focused research](https://playbook.cio.gov/).
 In Phase II, we hope to implement recommendations that arose in Phase I as a result of that approach.
 We hope to begin Phase II before the end of Fiscal Year 2018.

 # Thank you!